 How To Prevent Water Damage

 Water damage can completely ruin parts of your house if left untreated.
 Sometimes, flooding and busted pipes are inevitable.
-However, SERVPRO of Ravenswood has tips you can follow to try and prevent water damage.
+However, there are a few tips you can follow to try and prevent water damage.
 It can be an awful thing to happen to your house.
 If left untreated for too long, the entire thing may have to be gutted.
-It can also cause secondary damage in the future.
+It can also cause mold, and breathing that in might lead to health effects in the future.
 For those reasons, it is smart to be proactive about water damage.
 Of course, you can’t guarantee it will never happen.
 If water damage does harm your home, there are ways to fix it.

 Water Seepage in your Basement

 Basements are a common place for water damage to start.
 Depending on how often you use your basement, it may take a while to notice.
 By the time you notice, the damage could be unfixable.
 To prevent water damage in your basement, reseal it.
 Cracks in the foundation or floor could lead to water getting into the basement during a storm.
 While this may not have been a problem before, walls and floors can deteriorate over time.
 Using water sealant can help.

 Another reason for water collecting in your basement may have to do with draining.
 After a heavy storm, the water should drain away from your house.
 However, sometimes this doesn’t happen and rainwater will drain into your basement.
 If you notice a problem with drainage, try and get it resolved.